-The Credit Union's Regulator, the Financial Services Regulatory Authority of Ontario (FSRA) (formerly known as DICO) expects the Directors of all credit unions in Ontario to have an appropriate level of competencies and skills that are appropriate according to the level of complexity the credit union operates within.
+The Credit Union's Regulator, the Financial Services Regulatory Authority of Ontario (FSRA) expects the Directors of all credit unions in Ontario to have an appropriate level of competencies and skills that are appropriate according to the level of complexity the credit union operates within.

-Each Director shall perform an annual self-assessment, prepare, and maintain an ongoing development plan, and undertake any required training/ development requirements to achieve a strong competency level within the timeframes established by the Credit Union.
+Each Director shall perform an annual self-assessment, prepare, and maintain an ongoing development plan, and undertake any required training/ development requirements to achieve a strong competency level within the time limits established by the Credit Union.